-On the federal level, Congress passed the Controlling the Assault of Non-Solicited Pornography and Marketing (CAN-SPAM) Act in 2003 order to combat “spam” email.
-But it doesn't specifically mention phishing.
-That's not to say lawmakers haven't tried to pass federal anti-phishing legislation.
-But when both the Anti-Phishing Act of 2004 and Anti-Phishing Act of 2005 were introduced in Congress, they both died in committee.
-Those tougher bills proposed a five-year prison sentence for those convicted of phishing.
+Lawmakers have tried to pass federal anti-phishing legislation.
+When they introduced the Anti-Phishing Act of 2004 and the Anti-Phishing Act of 2005 in Congress, both bills died in committee.
+Those bills proposed a five-year prison sentence for those convicted of phishing.

-Fear not, though, as federal authorities can still prosecute many forms of online fraud via other statutes.
-While there is no specific mention of "anti-phishing," the strongest laws on the books are 18 U.S.C. section 1028 and related fraud or identity theft laws which could potentially be applied to phishing offenders.
+Federal authorities may still prosecute many forms of online fraud via other statutes.
+While there is no specific mention of anti-phishing, the strongest laws on the books are codified in 18 U.S.C. section 1028.
+Law enforcement may also apply related fraud and identity theft laws to phishing offenders.

 The Federal Bureau of Investigation (FBI) has an Internet Crime Complaint Center (IC3).
 The FBI encourages anyone affected by internet crime to report it on their website.
 The IC3 also provides information about protecting yourself from phishing scams.

 Charged With Operating an Email Phishing Scam?
 Get Legal Help

 The government must establish your guilt if they accuse you of operating an email phishing scam or other white-collar crime.
 Having an expert criminal defense lawyer can make a difference in your case.
 Contact a local criminal defense attorney today to discuss your situation and legal options.
 An experienced attorney can provide critical legal advice about the following: